osnth01/tour-of-heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### The Application Shell

+* Used the Angular CLI
+* Used components to display data
+* Used double curly braces to display data

+### Hero Editor

+* Used the CLI to create a new component
+* Added one component to a parent component
+* Used pipes
+* Used two-way data binding
+* AppModule
+* FormsModule
+* Declaring components in AppModule

+### Displaying a List

+* Display a master/detail view
+* select heroes
+* *ngFor
+* *ngIf
+* toggle CSS styles